Divya-Goswami/yougen_ai_cc/docs/INSTALLATION.md

      ```

 2. **Manual Installation Steps:**
-   - After installing Python and Ollama, follow these steps:
+   - After installing Python and OpenAI GPT-4o, follow these steps:
      - Create and activate a virtual environment:
        - Windows:
          ```